PrefectHQ/prefect/docs/guides/automations.md

 ## Using triggers, an AI function extension

-Lets take this idea one step further, by creating a deployment that will be triggered from a previous flow taking longer than expected.
+Let's take this idea one step further, by creating a deployment that will be triggered from a previous flow taking longer than expected.
 We can take advantage of [Marvin](https://www.askmarvin.ai/) that will help classify the data we are pulling in.
 Marvin is great in embedding data science and data analysis applications within your pre-existing data engineering worklows.
 In this case, we can use [Marvin AI functions](https://www.askmarvin.ai/components/ai_function/#ai-function) to help make our dataset more information rich.
 You can find more on potential usecases with Marvin on their page.

 Based on the automation trigger, similarly we can add a trigger to a deployment, that would be waiting for this specified event.